Master's in Clinical Mental Health Counseling

 - A 98-100% internship placement and a high post-graduation employment rate compared to similar programs in Northeast Ohio.

-- A diverse student population (i.e., differing ethnicities, ages, cultures/backgrounds, physical exceptionalities, genders/gender identities, and nationalities).
+- A diverse student and faculty body (i.e., differing ethnicities, ages, cultures/backgrounds, physical exceptionalities, genders/gender identities, and nationalities).

 - A unique academic focus on diversity, advocacy, and social justice work.